filamentphp/filament/packages/panels/docs/01-installation.md

 > If you don't complete these steps, a 403 Forbidden error will be returned when accessing the app in production.

 Learn more about [users](users).

+### Icons

+You may wish to consider adding `php artisan icons:cache` to your deployment process because internally Filament uses the Blade UI Kit package, which is more performant when caching.

 ## Publishing configuration